iMoon07/Penjelajah-CyberSecurity/Investigations/REVERSE-SHELL-DETECTION/reverse-shell-server-side-en.md

 ...
 ```

-*Analysis:* The output shows an `ESTABLISHED` TCP connection from the server (`10.10.10.2`) to the attacker's machine (`10.10.10.149`) on port `9001`.
+The output shows an `ESTABLISHED` TCP connection from the server (`10.10.10.2`) to the attacker's machine (`10.10.10.149`) on port `9001`.
 More importantly, the connection is owned by the `python3` process (PID 3868), matching the process identified in the previous step.
 This correlation confirms that the Python process is responsible for maintaining the reverse shell session.

 To inspect the network traffic in more detail, I captured packets using `tcpdump`.